 —What is your stance on IFRA regulations?

 I appreciate and respect IFRA, compose with IFRA guidelines in mind and support the organization's continued existence.
 Additionally, I hold that perfumers who knowingly create and sell against IFRA guidelines should be loudly condemned as bad actors who deserve to be run clear out of the market.
-The IFRA maximum limit for oakmoss is fucking plenty—no formula needs more.
+The IFRA maximum limit for oakmoss is plenty—no formula needs more.
 And it's not edgy to endanger your customers or the industry.
 Rather, it's reprehensible and irresponsible.

 —Are your perfumes vegan?